BrendanFreeman1/BrendanFreeman1.github.io/README.md

 # Portfolio
-This web page is to practice Web development and design and serve as portfolio site to host and demonstrate projects on.
+This web page is to practice web development and design and serve as portfolio site to link to other web probjects.

 <h2>Built With</h2>
 <h3>Languages</h3>